 Note on Team Meetings - Team meetings are effective tools for PIs to lay out shared expectations, identify shared goals, and receive group feedback.
-But communicating only through team meetings will not have the same impact with employees as 1:1 sessions, and are not appropriate venues to single-out individuals' performance issues or other matters that should be delivered (and would be better received) in the 1:1 format.
+But

 Communication Styles

 Effective communication with your postdoc will mean the difference between a successful collaboration and a relationship rife with conflict.
 As their supervisor and mentor, it is your responsibility to identify the most effective way to communicate with, direct, motivate, coach, counsel, and hold accountable the postdoc under your wing.